API Reference

 Methodology

 This function first calls a helper which parses and returns all metadata from the file (headers content, column names & types, number of lines parsed).
 The rest of the file (dataframe part) is given to parse to pandas.read_csv with the right options to make use of its C engine’s speed.
-After this, conversion to TfsDataDrame is made, proper types are applied to columns, the index is set and the frame is eventually validated before being returned.
+After this, conversion to TfsDataDrame is made and, if requested, the index is set and validation performed, before the frame is being returned.

 Parameters: